Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Elements of Hodge Theory

 \subsection{Pointwise Lefschetz Theory}

-In the proofs of Theorems \ref{prim-lift-thm} and \ref{berndtsson-reps-thm} primitive twisted forms play a central role.
+In the proofs of Corollary \ref{xu-wang-cor} and Theorem \ref{berndtsson-reps-thm} primitive twisted forms play a central role.
 In the present paragraph we recall some basic facts about these forms, and the general Lefschetz Theory.